sauce-archives/ios-rdc-quickstart/README.md

 You specify a real device in your capabilities just like the web test - `"deviceName": "iPhone 6 Device"`.

-You put the app in `"app"`, but there are two things to watch out for:
+You put the app in `"app"`, but there are a few things to watch out for:

 #### Building